tokmak-tunay/mysql_term_project_1/README.md

 ```
+### Stored Procedure to Place an Order and Preserving the Data Integrity

 A stored procedure is created to place an order.
 The procedure takes customerID and productID as parameters.
 To ensure data integrity , it checks whether the customer and the product exists in the database .
 If they exist, it places the order and updates customers, orders, and orderItems tables.
 The orderID is created randomly and encrypted using MD5 algorithm.
 If the order placement is successfull, the procedure returns a message.